Rancho Calaveras Car Accident and Personal Injury Lawyer

 - Don’t admit fault.
 Don’t apologize or say anything that someone can construe as you admitting fault for the accident.
 Instead, wait patiently for the cop to arrive.

 - Get a copy of the police report.
-If the officer doesn't give you one, ask for the police report number so you can get one later.
+If the officer doesn't give you one, ask for the police report number to get one later.

 Also, remember to call your insurance company as soon as possible to report the accident.
 They can work with the insurers for other drivers to work out who is at fault.
 Avoid delay, but remember not to share too much information.
-Some insurers will try to minimize your damages so that they don’t have to pay out any compensation.Is a Lawyer Really Helpful?
+Some insurers will try to minimize your damages to don’t have to pay out any compensation.Is a Lawyer Really Helpful?

-Yes.
-And I don’t just say that because I’m a lawyer.
-For nearly four decades I’ve seen how the insurance system is stacked against injured victims.
+For nearly four decades, we’ve seen how the insurance system is stacked against injured victims.
 The worse your injuries, the harder time you will have to get full compensation.
 Did your car only suffer a scratch?
 Then an insurer will probably pay out a claim for property damage pretty quickly.
 But did you suffer broken bones and a concussion?
 Then expect a struggle getting full compensation for: